Lower bounds for the circuit size of partially homogeneous polynomials: Applications

 W.l.o.g. we assume that the circuit size $L(\tilde f)$ of $\tilde f$ is larger than $\#(Z)$.
 Set

-Note that $Z ^\perp$ is not empty.
+Since $Z$ is a proper subset, $Z ^\perp$ is not empty.
 Let $X$ be a subset of $Z ^\perp$ such that for each $x_i \in X$ the polynomial $P$ has exactly degree 1 in $x_i$.
 This set $X$ may be empty and need not to be the subset of all variables $x_j$ of degree 1 in $P$.

 Let \begin{itemize} \item $Y: = Z^\perp \setminus X$; \item $p: = \#(X)$, $k : = \#(Y)$ and $l : = \#(Z)$; \item $r$: = the total degree of $\tilde f$ in $Z$; \item $m' := \dim Pol^r_{hom}(\F\la Z \ra) = \binom{l +r -1}{r}$; \item $m: = m'$ if $X$ is an empty set.
 If not, set $m: = p \cdot m'$; \item $h:[1,m'] \to Pol^r_{hom}(\F\la Z\ra)$ an ordering of the monomial basis. \end{itemize}